SupSyDeMarciou/SupSyGameEngine/README.md

             mulQ_(&rot, &sunRot, &sun->transform.rotation);

             sceneUpdate(APP->scene);                // Update all scene objects which are active, non-static and have an update function.
 In this case, only the camera.
-            RErenderScene();                        // Render all of the objects with render object external data.
+            RERenderScene();                        // Render all of the objects with render object external data.
 In this case, only the plane. blitHdrToLdrFB(REoutput, fb);           // Convert High Dynamic Range render into Low Dynamic Range blitToScreenFB(fb);                     // Finaly show our final result on screen!